dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 Hi Steven,

-the composite root is typically the entry point of the application, and often as a solution grows, more composite roots get added.
-For example, I may have a Web Api composite root, a message queue Worker composite root and a web socket composite root.
+the composition root is typically the entry point of the application, and often as a solution grows, more composition roots get added.
+For example, I may have a Web Api composition root, a message queue Worker composition root and a web socket composition root.

-All your suggestions revolve around moving knowledge of implementation details to the composite root, which makes perfect sense as the composite root by nature already has intimate knowledge of the entire application—with the exception of other composite roots.
+All your suggestions revolve around moving knowledge of implementation details to the composition root, which makes perfect sense as the composition root by nature already has intimate knowledge of the entire application—with the exception of other composition roots.

-So that wrinkle raises a new question: What is your recommendation for re-using your suggestions across multiple composite roots that are independent of each other?
+So that wrinkle raises a new question: What is your recommendation for re-using your suggestions across multiple composition roots that are independent of each other?

-The only thing I could think of is a new project that has intimate knowledge of the entire application (minus the composite roots) that gets re-used by the composite roots?
-But that then goes against your advice of placing them in the composite root.
+The only thing I could think of is a new project that has intimate knowledge of the entire application (minus the composition roots) that gets re-used by the composition roots?
+But that then goes against your advice of placing them in the composition root.
 Curious to hear your thoughts.

 Thank you, very helpful article!